arielwin/arielwin/README.md

 ### Hi there 👋
-Glad you could join me here on GitHuB!
+Glad you could join me here on GitHub!

 I am currently enrolled in the Software Engineering Bootcamp with General Assembly!
 The course is slated to end September 12, 2024.